Deutsches Institut für Normung: Access to standards

 DIN standards are not freely accessible to the public.
 DIN sells subscriptions with the descriptions of the DIN-standards via DIN Solutions GmbH and DIN Media.

 For four EN standards, which are available as DIN-EN standards for a fee from DIN Media GmbH (formerly Beuth Verlag), the European Court of Justice (ECJ) decided on March 5, 2024, in the Malamud decision, that these must be made available free of charge because these standards are part of European Union law.

-Critics
+Criticism

-How DIN creates standards is not transparent.
 The majority of the standardization committees consist of representatives of the companies that are affected by the standards.
 DIN does not publish the names of committee members.

 In 2023, the Federal Ministry for Housing, Urban Development and Building launched an initiative to question DIN standards because they are considered a cost driver.
 “A central goal is to speed up planning and construction and reduce construction costs in order to create more affordable housing.
 “The building standards are now being reviewed,” said a spokesman for Klara Geywitz's (SPD) ministry in 2023.